go140point6/evr_netdata/README.md

     Please enter the '--claim-token' value from the Netdata portal:
 ```

    Immediately after entering the token, the script will check that the provided token is 135 characters in length.
-If valid the installation will continue as shown by the following messages and various components being downloaded;
+If valid the installation will continue as shown by the following messages and various components being downloaded:

 ```
     ## the provided claim token appears valid